kernoelpanic/smartenv/general_info/README.md

+# Ethereum Smart Contract Challenges

+Task and setup description for Participants

-# Setup for Participants
+## Challenge Setup Summary for Participants

 So your are a participants in a course/lecture/training which uses this challenge environment and challenges.

 You should have received: